corda/corda/docs/source/hello-world-state.rst

     .. code-block:: kotlin

         interface ContractState {
-            // The contract controlling transactions involving this state val contract: Contract
+            // The contract that imposes constraints on how this state can evolve over time. val contract: Contract

-            // The list of entities considered to have a stake in this state val participants: List<AbstractParty>
+            // The list of entities considered to have a stake in this state. val participants: List<AbstractParty>
         }